U.S. News Rankings

 |School type||private, coed college|

 When applying to New York University, it's important to note the application deadline is January 1, and the early decision deadline is November 1.
 Scores for either the ACT or SAT test are due January 1.
 The application fee at New York University is $70.
-It is most selective, with an acceptance rate of 32.7 percent.
+It is more selective, with an acceptance rate of 35 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||35.0%|